Battle of Kabamba: Battle

 However, the shooting alarmed a Tanzanian soldier who was guarding the arms depot, and he promptly barricaded himself, preventing the rebels from gaining access.
 The armoury was constructed from concrete, partially underground, and well defendable, with only two possible approaches, both of which offered a clear field of fire.
 Using a machine gun, the Tanzanian guard was able to hold off Magara's section.
 Meanwhile, Mugabi's group ran to the quartermaster's store, where they met two collaborators from the camp who promptly joined them.
 To get a clear view of what was happening and direct his men, Museveni positioned himself at a mound near the gate.
 There, he was fired upon from the staff quarters; despite Tumwine's requests that he take cover, Museveni refused, remaining on the mound.
 Having failed at breaking through, Magara drove the Peugeot back to the gate and informed the PRA leader that the assault on the armoury had failed.
 Museveni responded by ordering a renewed attack with Tumwine's fighters supporting Magara's section.
 This time, the rebels got closer, with one PRA militant able to throw a grenade into the armoury; however, it did not explode.
-Another shot a RPG at the arms depot, but it did little damage.
+Another shot an RPG at the arms depot, but it did little damage.
 Both Magara and Tumwine came to the conclusion that their attack was lasting too long, and gave the camp's garrison the opportunity to organize a counter-attack.
 Accordingly, they decided to break off the assault and withdrew.